lukelbd/climate-benchmarks/README.md

 even NCL and NCO appear to be acceptable choices.
 Perhaps tellingly, Julia is the clear winner for the smallest file sizes -- evidently when numerical computation is the bottleneck, rather than disk reading and writing, Julia shines.

-Note that using the NCL feature `setfileoption("nc", "Format", "LargeFile")` made **neglibile** difference in final wall-clock time.
-Also note there are no options to improve large file processing, and the official recommendation is to split files up by level or time.
-See [this NCL talk post](https://www.ncl.ucar.edu/Support/talk_archives/2011/2636.html) and [this stackoverflow post](https://stackoverflow.com/questions/44474507/read-large-netcdf-data-by-ncl).

 <img src="fluxes.png" width="500">